kimpenn/PIVOT/README.md

 saved, loaded and shared.

   * See http://kim.bio.upenn.edu/software/pivot.shtml for more details.
   * PIVOT welcomes community effort for continuous development.
-Special thanks to @eturkes and @foehnwind for contributing to this project.
+Special thanks to @eturkes, @anhvo711 and @foehnwind for contributing to this project.

 ## Installation